Wrapped sheaves: Introduction

 Since all the above constructions are functorial on the inclusion of open sets of $M$, we obtain a precosheaf $\wsh_\Lambda$ and we refer its objects as the \textit{wrapped sheaves}.
-The corollary of the above theorem is that this precosheaf is a cosheaf. \begin{mycor} Let $\Lambda \subseteq S^\ast M$ be a subanalytic singular isotropic.
+The corollary of the above theorem is that this precosheaf is a cosheaf. \begin{corollary} Let $\Lambda \subseteq S^\ast M$ be a subanalytic singular isotropic.
 The comparison morphism $\wrap_\Lambda^+: \wsh_\Lambda \rightarrow \Sh_\Lambda^c$ between precosheaves is an isomorphism.
-In particular, the precosheaf $\wsh_\Lambda$ is a cosheaf. \end{mycor}
+In particular, the precosheaf $\wsh_\Lambda$ is a cosheaf. \end{corollary}